How to Buy Cryptocurrency UK – Beginner’s Guide

 - Cryptocurrencies operate in a borderless nature.
 This means that transferring coins to the other side of the world will cost the same and a domestic transaction.

 Now, it is important to note that you have likely heard of Bitcoin (BTC).
 This is because Bitcoin was the first and still is the de-facto cryptocurrency of choice.
 It holds the largest market capitalization and has the greatest mass awareness.
 However, Bitcoin isn’t the only cryptocurrency out there as you can now gain exposure to the hottest meme coins (for example you could buy Baby Doge Coin) and invest in Dogecoin with low fees and copy trading tools on eToro.

-On the contrary, there are now well over 7,800 cryptocurrencies in existence – totaling a market valuation of over $580 billion.
-Of this figure, Bitcoin currently represents 62%.
+On the contrary, there are now well over 15000 different cryptocurrencies in existence – totaling a market valuation of over $1 trillion.
+Of this figure, Bitcoin currently represents around 40%, Ethereum around 18%.

 In terms of what you can do with a cryptocurrency – each project has a specific purpose.
 For example, while Bitcoin was created as a payments network, Ripple provides the technology for cross-border banking transactions.
 With that said, the vast majority of people buy cryptocurrency in the United Kingdom for speculative reasons.
 Alternatively, you could invest in the best meme coins for exposure to cryptos that are highly sensitive to social hype and impulsive investing.